Troll (research station)

 Troll is a Norwegian research station located at Jutulsessen, 235 km from the coast in the eastern part of Princess Martha Coast in Queen Maud Land, Antarctica.
-It is Norway's only all-year research station in Antarctica, and is supplemented by the summer-only station Tor.
+It is Norway's only all-year research station in Antarctica, and is supplemented by the summer-only station Tor 91.7 km to the east.
 Troll is operated by the Norwegian Polar Institute and also features facilities for the Norwegian Meteorological Institute and the Norwegian Institute for Air Research.

 Unlike most other research stations on the continent, Troll is constructed on the snow-free slope of solid rock breaking through the ice sheet at Jutulsessen, located 1275 m above mean sea level.
 The station opened as a summer-only station in 1990 and was taken into use as an all-year station in 2005.
-It has an overwintering capacity of eight people and a summer capacity of 70.
+It has an overwintering capacity of six people and a summer capacity of 70.
 It is served by Troll Airfield, which is the base for the Dronning Maud Land Air Network (DROMLAN).